XinShuo-ph/KAdath_Frontera/codes/FUKAv2_Solvers/BNS/README.md

 solution in hydrostatic equilibrium has been obtained.
 At this point the solution will be regridded to a higher resolution at which point the solver will go through all the activated stages (e.g. `TOTAL`, `TOTAL_BC`, and `ECC_RED`).

-This results in the converged dataset of `converged_BNS_ECC_RED.togashi.28.0.52.0.3.6.q0.487603.0.0.11.info/dat`, however, the other implicit solutions have been saved as well:
+This results in the converged dataset of `BNS_ECC_RED.togashi.28.0.52.0.3.6.q0.487603.0.0.11.info/dat`, however, the other implicit solutions have been saved as well:

-1. `converged_BNS_TOTAL_FIXED_OMEGA.`: is the initial solution after the import of the two isolated solutions have been solved in the binary space for a fixed COM and orbital frequency.
+1. `BNS_TOTAL_FIXED_OMEGA.`: is the initial solution after the import of the two isolated solutions have been solved in the binary space for a fixed COM and orbital frequency.
 The hydro fields are simply rescaled to enforce the specified baryonic mass, but the fluid is not in hydrostatic equilibrium
-2. `converged_BNS_TOTAL.`: this is the solution in complete hydrostatic equilibrium with the ADM linear momenta and the orbital frequency being fixed by the force-balance equations for each NS
+2. `BNS_TOTAL.`: this is the solution in complete hydrostatic equilibrium with the ADM linear momenta and the orbital frequency being fixed by the force-balance equations for each NS
-3. `converged_BNS_TOTAL_BC.`: is the iterative solution such that the orbital frequency is set to a constant and the remaining linear momenta are driven to zero by varying the COM.
+3. `BNS_TOTAL_BC.`: is the iterative solution such that the orbital frequency is set to a constant and the remaining linear momenta are driven to zero by varying the COM.
 In this stage, the fluid deviates from hydrostatic equilibrium since the orbital frequency is a constant
-4. `converged_BNS_ECC_RED.`:  The final solution is one where the orbital frequency and radial infall velocity is fixed to either 3.5th order PN estimates based on the COM obtained in the `TOTAL_BC` stage or the values for `adot` and `ecc_omega` are used in the case of iterative eccentricity reduction
+4. `BNS_ECC_RED.`:  The final solution is one where the orbital frequency and radial infall velocity is fixed to either 3.5th order PN estimates based on the COM obtained in the `TOTAL_BC` stage or the values for `adot` and `ecc_omega` are used in the case of iterative eccentricity reduction

 We can of course verify that the ID matches our expectation using

-`./bin/Release/reader converged_BNS_ECC_RED.togashi.35.0.52.0.3.6.q0.487603.0.0.11.info`
+`./bin/Release/reader BNS_ECC_RED.togashi.35.0.52.0.3.6.q0.487603.0.0.11.info`

 ```
 ###################### NS_MINUS ######################